 - Access the Media folder link in the Pages sub-nav.

 - A different editing tool is used for Account > Custom Pages (unsubscribe, subscribe, and forward to a friend pages).

 - Create/Edit/Delete Content Themes

-IMPORTANT: To test and deploy SMS messages the user must also have 'Subscriber' permissions.
+IMPORTANT: To test and deploy SMS messages, the user must also have 'Subscribers' permissions.

 |Test SMS||Test SMS messages to a mobile number.|

 |Deploy SMS||Deploy SMS messages to an SMS list.|

 Pages permissions give access to creating a Page in Modern Editor.